Orcomp/Blog/_posts/2013-12-17-Simple-Blogger.md

 - Create a batch file to start the server.

-- To ensure your version of Jekyll is always in sync with github's, run `bundle update github-pages`.
+- To ensure your version of Jekyll is always in sync with github\'s, run `bundle update github-pages`.

 # Links

+Here are some useful links:

 - [Jekyll](http://jekyllrb.com/) website with documentation
 - [Octopress](http://octopress.org/) Very popular blogging framework for hackers.